-While the programme supports the personal development of its participants through the facilitation of necessary time, resources, opportunities, and access to people required for art production and research, it also encourages unpredicted encounters, interdisciplinary productions, joint projects and new collaborations that may take place.
+While the programme supports the personal development of its participants through the facilitation of necessary time, resources, opportunities and access to people required for art production and research, it also encourages unpredicted encounters, interdisciplinary productions, joint projects and new collaborations that may take place.
 During this process, it is intended that the participants become familiar with basic methodologies and interact with creative and conceptual methods outside their respective fields of expertise.
-Furthermore, the programme is designed to adapt dynamically every year according to the invited participants’ preferences regarding their themes and mediums, and general needs and requirements.

 The Advisory Board consist of experts from various disciplines and pedagogical backgrounds; determining the participants for the programme, providing suggestions during the creation of content and periodically meeting with participants to exchange ideas on the progress of the programme.

 Volkan Aslan, Ayşe Draz, Kevser Güler, Ayşin Zoe Güneş, Ferhat Özgür, Bige Örer, Zeyno Pekünlü